steveshogren/hugo-blog/content/page/training.md

 to research, and the motivation to research them!
 Second, it gives you a chance to see a project bigger than a simple Kata.

-### Step 6 - Algorithm and Interview Practice (~30 hours)
+### Step 7 - Algorithm and Interview Practice (~30 hours)

 Purchase the book
 [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) and do all the problems in chapters 1-4 in your "first job" language.
 If you have time, finish all the problems in the whole book.
+You will find these are significantly easier if you use TDD.
+TDD is supremely effective for algorithmic work like the problems presented in this book.
+While it may seem slower to write tests, it truly is faster as you only have to write them once!

-Do another Kata using TDD every couple of problems.
-You should be able to complete something like KataTennis in about 30 minutes using TDD.
-Do each Kata at least a couple times, until it feels fluid and natural.
+Every couple of problems, take a break and complete another kata using TDD.
+You should be able to complete something like KataTennis in about 30 minutes from scratch using TDD.
+You should be able to also complete the kata using three different languages: Javascript, Python, and whatever you chose to build your small project.
+Do each kata at least a couple times, until it feels fluid and natural.
 These will help you learn that new language quickly.